 - Sub-acute and mental health services.

-CALHN is one of five Health Networks in South Australia, established as incorporated hospitals under the Health Care Act 2008.
+CALHN is one of 11 Health Networks in South Australia, established as incorporated hospitals under the Health Care Act 2008.
 The other networks include:

 - Northern Adelaide Local Health Network